k8-mb/k8-mb.github.io/_posts/2018-06-20-time-is-money.md

 concrete casting.

 I asked other experts to check the opinion of fourreal's expert, Mr. Roloff.
-The told me, that it is absolutely nonsense.
-They told me that a the weight will not be excessive and there is no need of static proofing.
+They told me, that it is absolutely nonsense: the weight will not be excessive and there is no need of static proofing.
 Also, it would be quite easy and cheap.

 So, steps in concrete does not sound like nonsense.
 I could deduce that they wasted time by purpose, in order to be legitimized to